Ontario Steelhead Fishing: A Complete Guide

 Spey Fishing: Spey fishing is a growing fly fishing method used to swing flies across the pool for steelhead.
 It is best used on mid-sized and larger rivers.

-Centerpin fishing is said to have originated in Ontario and is now one of the most popular and most effective methods for steelhead around the great lakes.
-I have been the top centerpin guide and instructor in Ontario for over ten years.
+Centerpin fishing is said to have originated in Ontario and is now one of the most popular and effective methods for steelhead around the Great Lakes.
+I have been the top centerpin guide and instructor in Ontario for over 12 years.

 Similar to float fishing is a new method known as Bobber Doggin.
 Bobber doggin is rarely used in Ontario and is trumped by the Centerpin fishing and fly fishing methods.
 Check it out at Bobber Doggin For Steelhead, Salmon, and Trout.